 FMLA Leave for Birth of a Child

 The Federal Family and Medical Leave Act (FMLA), entitles eligible employees to take up to 12 weeks of unpaid, job-protected leave in a 12-month period during pregnancy and following the birth of a child.
-You are eligible for FMLA leave if you have been employed either part-time or full-time with the University for at least 12 months, which do not need to be consecutive or continuous, and have worked at least 1250 hours in the 12 months prior to your absence.
-An FMLA medical certification form is not required for leaves related to the birth or adoption of a child.
+You are eligible for FMLA if you have been employed either part-time or full-time with the University for at least 12 months and have worked at least 1250 hours in the 12 months prior to your absence.

 Because University policies typically exceed the FMLA 12-week provision, you should refer to the applicable University policy or union agreement to answer any questions about your absence (length, pay, etc.).
 FMLA time and absences provided by University policies run concurrently.